Our History

 37. Bob’s Atomic Small Business Loan

-Throughout our history, the Golden Civic Foundation has provided loans to charitable organizations, Golden-based businesses and organizations of good character that provide benefit to our community.
+Throughout our history, the Golden Civic Foundation has provided loans to charitable organizations, Golden-based businesses and organizations that provide benefit to our community.
 Our loan program is intended to complement conventional banking to provide term loans, many of which do not meet the requirements for traditional financing.
 The Golden Civic Foundation is honored to work with many local, successful, innovative, and community-oriented business owners and believes that the power of entrepreneurship positively transforms the character of our community.
 One great success story of many is locally-owned Bob’s Atomic Burgers!

 38. Annual Gala & Auction